-Each crew is limited to two passages on each special stage or, when applicable, section (special stages run twice are considered to be one special stage).
+Each crew is limited to two passages on each special stage (special stages run twice are considered to be one special stage).
 During reconnaissance there shall be control marshals at the start and stop point of each special stage to record the number of passages.
 Crews will only be permitted to enter and leave special stages through the start and finish controls.
 Further checks may also be carried out within special stages.
-An electronic tracking system may replace the presence of marshals.